joshmiao1065/Bluestamp_Engineering/index.md

 Pulse Sensor with LCD Dispaly

 This project reads heart rate from a pulse sensor and outputs it to a parallel LCD.
 An Elegeoo Uno R3 microcontroller and the Arduino IDE were utilized.
-The biggest challenge was deviating from the [guide]((https://how2electronics.com/pulse-rate-bpm-monitor-arduino-pulse-sensor/)) to implement a parallel LCD isntead of a serial one.
+The biggest challenge was deviating from the <a href="https://drive.google.com/file/d/1GIGxyskToY8Ep137GnfTcfMCH4LaB6MF/view"> guide </a> to implement a parallel LCD isntead of a serial one.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|